 Credential Types Supporting Various Use Cases

-gsutil currently supports several types of credentials/authentication, as well as the ability to access public data anonymously (see gsutil help anon for more on anonymous access).
+gsutil currently supports several types of credentials/authentication, as well as the ability to access public data anonymously.
 Each of these type of credentials is discussed in more detail below, along with information about configuring and using credentials via either the Cloud SDK or standalone installations of gsutil.

 Configuring/Using Credentials Via Cloud Sdk Distribution Of Gsutil

 When gsutil is installed/used via the Cloud SDK ("gcloud"), credentials are stored by Cloud SDK in a non-user-editable file located under ~/.config/gcloud (any manipulation of credentials should be done via the gcloud auth command).
 If you need to set up multiple credentials (e.g., one for an individual user account and a second for a service account), the gcloud auth command manages the credentials for you, and you switch between credentials using the gcloud auth command as well (for more details see https://cloud.google.com/sdk/gcloud/reference/auth).

 Once credentials have been configured via gcloud auth, those credentials will be used regardless of whether the user has any boto configuration files (which are located at ~/.boto unless a different path is specified in the BOTO_CONFIG environment variable).
 However, gsutil will still look for credentials in the boto config file if a type of non-Cloud Storage credential is needed that's not stored in the gcloud credential store (e.g., an HMAC credential for an S3 account).